 You can use coconut sugar or maple syrup as the sweetener.
 If you use coconut sugar, add 3/4 cup.
 If you use maple syrup, add 1/2 cup.
 These muffins are NOT cupcakes so they’re not super sweet.
 I eat them with butter as a breakfast muffin

-Make sure your pumpkin is the canned kind, and pure pumpkin.
-No sugars or spices added
+Make sure your pumpkin is pure canned pumpkin.
+No sugars or spices added.

 If you make these delicious gluten free muffins, make sure to leave a comment or rating below!
 I love to hear from you all.